-To apply for the EASE Grant, a student must complete the Florida Residency Affidavit, which can be located under the forms tab at financialaid.flagler.edu.
+To apply for the EASE Grant, a student must complete the Florida Residency Affidavit, which can be located under the forms section of the financial aid portal at https://financialaid.flagler.edu.
 The deadline date is October 2nd for fall entrants and February 12th for spring entrants.
 Students should understand that these deadlines are after school has already begun.
 If they delay applying for the EASE Grant until these deadlines, they will be responsible for their full tuition or may be denied clearance for that semester's classes.